highfidelity/fake_braintree/README.md

 * `Braintree::TransparentRedirect.confirm` (only for creating customers)

 ## Quick start
+Just require the library and you're good to go:

+    require 'fake_braintree'

-Call `FakeBraintree.activate!` to make it go. `FakeBraintree.clear!` will clear all data, which you probably want to do before each test.
+`FakeBraintree.clear!` will clear all data, which you almost certainly want to do before each test.

-Example, in spec\_helper.rb:
+Full example, in spec\_helper.rb:

-    FakeBraintree.activate!

     RSpec.configure do |c|
       c.before do